 Aching, burning, bleeding, cracking, throbbing, peeling – all words you never want to use to describe your nipples or breasts!
 Unfortunately, many breastfeeding moms experience some sort of pain as they begin to nourish their baby.
 Although breastfeeding is one of the most natural things in the whole world, it isn’t always easy.
 Worst of all, pain can cause moms to stop breastfeeding, which is why it’s important to learn what pain means, find possible solutions, and know when to seek help.

 CAUSES + PREVENTION

 It’s common to experience pain when you’re beginning to breastfeed your little one.
-This tenderness is not serious and goes away within a few weeks time.
+This tenderness is not serious and goes away within a short time.
 You’re both getting the hang of a totally new thing, and it can take a little while to find your groove.

 Another cause of tenderness in the first weeks after birth is changing hormones.
 You might even experience cramping in your uterus during the first few days of breastfeeding – this is because nursing releases the hormone oxytocin, which helps your uterus contract and slows blood loss after delivery.

 Most of the time, a poor latch is the cause of nipple pain.
 When your baby is latched correctly, the most sensitive part of your nipple is pulled deeply into their mouth.
 The easiest way to identify a shallow latch is by removing your baby and checking the shape of the nipple.
 If the nipple looks creased or drawn into a point, your baby may be pinching with their gums.